 with to open a file.
 The file class has some special built-in methods called

-__exit__(), which are automatically called when the file is opened and closed, respectively.
+__exit__(), which respectively open and close the file for you.
 Python can guarantee that these special methods are always called, even if an exception occurs.

 with open("/tmp/.deepsource.toml", "r") as f: f.write("config file.")